What it feels like living with dysautonomia and EDS – “Dealing with the Invisible”

 Frustrated.
 Angry.
 Disappointed.
 Bloody over it.

 Woke up this morning not in the best mood (can you tell?).
 Too many expletives to mention exited my mouth.
 Husband has slunk off to a quieter place.
 Though he did make me a cup of tea first.
 All because of my invisible illness.
-Continue reading Dealing with the invisible
+Continue reading Living with Dysautonomia and EDS – Chapter 7 “Dealing with the Invisible”

 My wham bam health issues appeared in November 2014.
 However, looking back, before my ‘tsunami’ of symptoms hit, a slow trickle of odd symptoms had appeared.
 I’d been under quite a bit of stress from a job for a period of 6 months and I had a few odd, isolated bodily symptoms occur (which I can now recognise as the early warning signs).
 I had weird aches in my hands, I was thirstier than normal, I was wired and tired, I got the shakes when under pressure and I started getting weird nightmares on top of insomnia (Dennis the Menace flying spider kind of nightmares).
-I then experienced the ‘oh god I feel shit I must be unfit’ after pilates (come on?) and I had my first proper almighty panic attack (an ambulance job).
+I then experienced the ‘oh god I feel shit I must be unfit’ after pilates (come on?) and I had my first proper almighty so-called panic attack (an ambulance job).
 But many of these were simply explained away as stress related reactions.

 Then I sealed my fate by visiting some hot springs for the day in late November 2014.
 Continue reading Living with Dysautomonia and EDS – Chapter 2 “The Poo Truck”